-Since establishment, the majority of rehabilitation units in Australia (public and private) have joined AROC.
-In addition, each state and territory jurisdiction has joined, as have a number of other interested stakeholders.
-The current AROC membership list is available here.
+Since establishment, the majority of rehabilitation units (public and private) in Australia and New Zealand have joined AROC.
+In addition, a number of other interested stakeholders have joined.
+View the current AROC membership list.

 Rehabilitation units who are members of AROC submit a prescribed data set, the AROC dataset, against each and every episode of rehabilitation they provide.

-AROC receives this data, collates and analyses it, and provides twice yearly reports to submitting hospitals, payers, and other interested stakeholders.
-Sample reports can be viewed here.
-A new format of these reports was implemented in 2006.
+AROC receives this data, collates and analyses it, and provides a series of reports twice a year to submitting hospitals, payers, and other interested stakeholders.
+View sample reports.

 AROC collects and reports on data from the specialist medical rehabilitation sector.
 This is an important role in its own right.
 However, rehabilitation is typically provided as part of a broader episode that may include primary, acute and home and community care.
 A longer term objective of AROC is to work with the relevant data management organisations to assess the feasibility of expanding the collection, or linking it to others, in order to measure and understand the role of rehabilitation within the broader health and community care systems.
 This is a complicated issue and will realistically take time to be addressed.